How to Become a Sports Agent: 6 Key Steps to Make It Happen

 The MLB agent certification process consists of completing the application form, paying the $2,000 fee, and submitting a copy of your standard representation agreement.
 You must also undergo a background check and pass an open-book exam that tests your knowledge of MLB rules, the collective bargaining agreement, the drug agreement, and MLB agent regulations.
 Even after all that, you are not certified until at least one player designates you as his agent within three years of passing the exam.

 If you submit your completed application by June 1, you will be able to take the written test in August or September.
 (The actual exam date is announced each spring.)
 Maintaining your certification requires paying a $1,500 fee each year.

 National Football League (NFL)

 You must also pay the $2,500 application fee, consent to a background investigation, attend a two-day seminar in Washington, D.C., and pass an open-book exam.
-The exam covers the salary cap, collective bargaining agreement, player benefits, NFL agent regulations, and policies on performance-enhancing drugs and substance abuse.
+The exam covers the salary cap, collective bargaining agreement, player benefits, NFL agent regulations, and performance-enhancing drugs and substance abuse policies.